geoffjay/shrt/README.md

 A URL shortener with a GraphQL API.

-After a new URL has been submitted a shortened tag value is generated and returned, it can be used to recall the original value used to create the entry.
-The tag can also be used directly with the host address to redirect to the original URL.
+After a new URL has been submitted a shortened tag value and URL are generated and returned, they can be used to recall the original value used to create the entry.
+The shortened URL can also be used directly with the host address to redirect to the original URL.
 For example, if the server was running locally using default settings, visiting the address http://localhost:8000/abcd would redirect to the original URL if one exists with a tag value matching `abcd`.

 ## Configuration